Quick Answer

 Exam Tip: Gotchas

-When a third party launches a tender offer, the target (subject company) board must file Schedule 14D-9 within 10 business days of the tender offer's commencement.
+When a third party launches a tender offer, the target (subject company) must publish, send, or give holders its position no later than 10 business days after commencement.
+A covered recommendation or solicitation is filed on Schedule 14D-9 when communicated.

 Schedule 14D-9 states the board's position: